Israeli coastal plain: Regions

 The coastal plain includes the following geographical regions (from north to south):

 Northern Coastal Plain

 The Northern Coastal Plain or Plain of Asher stretches from Israel's third-largest city, Haifa, northwards to Rosh HaNikra on the Israel-Lebanon border.
 It separates the Western Galilee and the Jezreel Valley from the Mediterranean.
-Its southern segment borders the Jezreel Valley and is – rather unfittingly – known as the Plain of Zebulun.
+Its southern segment borders the Jezreel Valley and is known as the Plain of Zebulun.
 It is a fertile region containing the city of Nahariya and many moshavim and kibbutzim.
 There are many small islands and islets off the coast in this region.
 Often regarded as a separate region is the Acre coastal plain, which is crowded with urban areas including Acre and the northern suburbs of Haifa, known as the Krayot, as well as more agricultural areas.

 Hof HaCarmel

 The Hof HaCarmel (lit.
 "Carmel Coast") region is the Northern Coastal Plain section stretching along the Mount Carmel range, from Haifa (more exactly: Rosh HaCarmel, the Mount Carmel cape that reaches almost all the way to the sea), down to Nahal Taninim south of Zikhron Ya'akov.
 The soil of the Hof HaCarmel plain is rich and apart from the main city of Haifa in the north, most settlement here is made up of farming communities.
 The Hof HaCarmel Regional Council is an administrative unit which largely, but not fully, corresponds to the Hof HaCarmel geographic region.